Good quality fats are not only helpful for losing weight but essential for sustainable fat loss and maintaining good health.

-The omega-3 essential fatty acids found in fish oil help to rebalance your fat intake from an excess of omega-6s found in vegetable oils and grain-fed animal products.
+The omega-3 essential fatty acids found in fatty fish, such as wild salmon, help to rebalance your fat intake from an excess of omega-6s found in vegetable oils and grain-fed animal products.
 Omega-3s help to reduce inflammation, which decreases oxidative stress.
 Omega-3s also support neurotransmitters to improve brain function.
-For maximum health benefits, enjoy fish oil raw.
-Select a pharmaceutical grade fish oil free of heavy metals, PCBs, and other toxins.
-Lastly, keep the bottle tightly sealed and refrigerated to ensure freshness.
-Other good sources of omega-3s include wild salmon, walnuts, and grass-fed animal products.
+Other good sources of omega-3s include wild sardines, walnuts, and grass-fed animal products.

 There are numerous problems with a low-fat diet, but the biggest problem is that it is NOT effective for improving your health or losing weight.

 Since Americans reduced their saturated fat intake in the 1970’s, obesity has doubled, diabetes has tripled and heart disease is still the country’s biggest killer.

 Even though there are over 15,000 reduced-fat products, not one of them tastes good and they definitely don’t taste better than the original.
 Loaded with sugars, artificial sweeteners, additives and other chemicals to mimic the flavor of fat, these low-fat, non-fat, “lite” products actually increase body fat.